Husgärdessjön, with its 326,700 square meters, is the 4th largest lake in Skara municipality after Skärvalången, Flämsjön, and Ämten.

 The Valle area is considered to have Sweden’s most diverse bat fauna north of Skåne.
 Bats are the most species-rich group of mammals in Sweden.
 With 19 bat species found here, constituting a quarter of all mammal species in the country (75 species).
 Over the years, 14 of these bat species have been identified in the Valle area through repeated recordings of bat ultrasonic calls at several locations in the area.

-Some of the most common species found in Valle include the Daubenton’s bat (Myotis daubentonii), the soprano pipistrelle (Pipistrellus pygmaeus), the noctule bat (Nyctalus noctula), and the northern bat (Eptesicus nilssonii).
+The most common species in Valle include the water bat (Myotis daubentonii), the pipistrelle (Pipistrellus pygmaeus), the greater brown bat (Nyctalus noctula) and the northern bat (Eptesicus nilssonii).

 Other Animals